Hounds tongue

 Leaves: Elliptical, alternate leaves are dark green and slightly hairy.
 In the rosette stage, leaves are 6-8” long; in the second year, basal leaves are up to 12” long and reduce in size as they progress up the stem.

 Flowers: Arranged in panicles in the upper leaf axils, red-purplish flowers bloom from June-July.
-They are up to 0.3” wide, have 5 petals and are saucer to funnel-shaped.
+They are up to 0.3" wide, have five petals and are saucer to funnel-shaped.

-Fruits & seeds: Each flower produces 4 nutlets, or small nuts, that are covered in barbs.
+Fruits & seeds: Each flower produces four nutlets, or small nuts, covered in barbs.
 Nutlets that remain on the plant are viable for 2-3 years.

 Roots: Large, woody taproot.